swaptacular/swpt_accounts/protocol.rst

    current configuration settings. [#config-data-limitations]_

 account_id : string
-   A string which (along with ``debtor_id``) globally identifies the account. [#account-id]_ An empty string indicates that the account does not have an identity yet. [#missing-identity]_ Once the account have got an identity, the identity SHOULD NOT be changed until the account is removed from the server's database.
+   A string which (along with ``debtor_id``) publicly and globally identifies the account. [#account-id]_ An empty string indicates that the account does not have an identity yet.
+   [#missing-identity]_ Once the account have got an identity, the identity SHOULD NOT be changed until the account is removed from the server's database.

 debtor_info_iri : string
    A link (Internationalized Resource Identifier) for obtaining